tarunpahade/tarunpahade/README.md

 My AI SaaS side project

 👯 **I’m looking to collaborate on:**
-AI Full-stack projects
+ Full-stack , blockchain , and AI

 🌱 **I’m currently learning:**
-Next.js, AWS, and AI app development
+Machine learning and quant

 ⚡ **What I love:**
 I love creating content on X/Twitter and learning new technologies